m-kupiec/compendium-javascript/README.md

 >
 > 📖 [The Modern JavaScript Tutorial: F.prototype](https://javascript.info/function-prototype)

-The first letter of the function name must by capital
+The first letter of the function name must be capital

 Should be executed with the `new` operator